dougeby/IntuneDocs/InTuneDocs/DeployUse/mac-os-x-policy-settings-in-microsoft-intune.md

 ## Mac OS X custom policy settings in Microsoft Intune
 Use the Microsoft Intune **Mac OS X custom configuration policy** to deploy settings that you created using the [Apple Configurator tool](https://itunes.apple.com/us/app/apple-configurator-2/id1037126344?mt=12) to Mac OS X devices.
 This tool lets you create many settings that control the operation of these devices and export them to a configuration profile.
 You can then import this configuration profile into an Intune Mac OS X custom policy and deploy the settings to users and devices in your organization.

 This capability is intended to allow you to deploy Mac OS X settings that are not configurable with the Intune Mac OS X general configuration policy.
-For information about the settings you can configure with these policies, see [Mac OS X configuration policy settings in Microsoft Intune](mac-os-x-configuration-policy-settings-in-microsoft-intune.md).

 ### Prerequisites
 Before you start, you must have installed the Apple Configurator and created a configuration file containing the settings you want to deploy to users or devices.
 You can download and learn about the Apple Configurator from [the Mac App Store](https://itunes.apple.com/us/app/apple-configurator-2/id1037126344?mt=12)